Royals vs. Athletics Player Props Betting Odds

 Pasquantino Stats

-- Pasquantino will look for his fifth straight game with a hit in this contest.
-During his last five outings he is hitting .381 with four doubles, a home run, four walks and seven RBI.
+- Pasquantino has picked up at least one hit in five games in a row.
+In his last five games he is hitting .429 with four doubles, a home run, two walks and eight RBI.

 Pasquantino Recent Games